ecilasun/catnip/INSTRUCTION_SET.md

 ```c
 {[256 bytes of 3:3:2 packed RGBA pixels for a single 16x16 sprite]}*N
 ```
-### ASEL rA
+### ASEL rA. rB
-Selects the current playback buffer for audio set by rA.
+Selects the current playback buffer for audio set by rA, and also either enables or disables audio output depending on rB's value (either zero or one)

+### SPRITEORIGIN rA, rB
+This value is added to the positions of following sprites in the SPRITE rA, rB call to facilitate scrolling.
+When used on a series of background tiles, combined with in-hardware sprite clipping, it can produce 2D scroll effects. rA contains the X scroll value, and rB contains the Y scroll value.